-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
+PRQ: CCR 092.
 Develops an understanding of marriage, family and kinship.
 It examines the family as an institution and how social, cultural and personal factors influence family relations.
-The stability and diversity of the family will be explored, along with current trends and some alternative life styles.
-This course is one of Statewide Guaranteed Transfer Courses, GT-SS3.
+The stability and diversity of the family will be explored, along with current trends and some alternative lifestyles.
+This course is one of statewide Guaranteed Transfer courses, GT-SS3.